kra-framework/kra-suite/README.md

 </p>

 # kra-suite
-A cute birdy framework to develop full or half stack Koa and React Apps
+A cute birdy framework to develop full or half stack Koa and/or React Apps